idan288/External-Sorting/README.md

 This project is a Java external sorting algorithm implementation.
-It sorts the input file content into an output file where all the lines are sorted in alphabetic order with case insensitive.
+It sorts the input file content into an output file where all the lines are sorted.

 ## External sorting
 > External sorting is a term for a class of sorting algorithms that can handle massive amounts of data.
 External sorting is required when the data being sorted do not fit into the main memory of a computing device (usually RAM) and instead they must reside in the slower external memory (usually a hard drive)